enmanuelduran/enmascript/content/articles/2018-10-05-javascript-factory-pattern.md

 ### Implementing Single Factory

-The factory pattern is a design pattern that's part of the _creational_ group, it basically deals with the issue of creating objects when the class that instanciates it needs to be dynamic, it also helps a lot on organizing your code, because:
+The factory pattern is a design pattern that's part of the _creational_ group, it basically deals with the issue of creating objects when the class that instantiates it needs to be dynamic, it also helps a lot on organizing your code, because:

 1. Isolates the objects that need to be created.
-1. Promotes small classes with less responsabilities.
+1. Promotes small classes with less responsibilities.
-1. Delegates the responsability of object creation to a class called "factory".
+1. Delegates the responsibility of object creation to a class called "factory".
 1. Creates the instances by receiving the dynamic value in your entry point.

 Here is a visual representation I created to demonstrate how the factory works.